Ferdinand-Braun-Institut: Research

 Services from the FBH comprise e.g. prototyping of electronical and optoelectronical GaAs and GaN based devices, epitaxy of GaAs-based layer systems, the development of GaAs processes, pilot series of integrated microwave circuits and laser diodes, consulting in rf measurement technology and the simulation of coplanar waveguide circuits.

 The institute operates an industry-compatible clean room facility including MOVPE and HVPE on wafers from 2" to 4" and a process line for wafers from 2" to 4".
 It operates materials and process analytics, device measurement facilities and tools for simulation and CAD.

 Cooperations

 The institute cooperates with national and international universities, research institutions and industrial companies.
 The FBH offers services from epitaxy and process steps up to complete devices and systems.

 The Ferdinand-Braun-Institut is a member of the "Leibniz Association(Wissenschaftsgemeinschaft Gottfried Wilhelm Leibniz e.V., WGL)" and also member of OpTecBB, an initiative of research institutes and companies for the development and use of optical technologies.

 In the academic field, there is a close cooperation with the TU Berlin, the Humboldt University of Berlin and other universities in Berlin and in Germany both in teaching and in joint research groups and projects.

-Since 2017 the FBH is part of Forschungsfabrik Mikroelektronik Deutschland.
+Since 2017 the FBH is part of Forschungsfabrik Mikroelektronik Deutschland (FMD).